Venue InformationNational Theatre - Dorfman Theatre

 The Queen officially opened the National Theatre complex on 25 October 1976.

-The Dorfman Theatre (formerly the Cottesloe Theatre) is the smallest, but most flexible of the National Theatre auditoriums.
+The Dorfman Theatre (originally called the Cottesloe Theatre) is the smallest but most flexible of the National Theatre’s auditoriums.
 It was redeveloped in 2014 to increase capacity, enhance site-lines and provide more comfortable seating.

 In the pit, the new flexible seating system can be raised and lowered in minutes to either a steep or shallow rake format; or the seats can be folded away completely to become a flat floor.